eddyerburgh/notes/docs/operating-systems/linux/the-page-cache-and-page-writeback.md

 There are three strategies for implementing write requests with caches:

-- No-write: the write request updates the data on disk, and the cache is invalidated.
+- No-write—the write request updates the data on disk, and the cache is invalidated.
-- Write-through: the write request updates the data on disk, and in the cache.
+- Write-through—the write request updates the data on disk and in the cache.
-- Write-back: the write request updates the data in the cache, and updates the data on disk in the future.
+- Write-back—the write request updates the data in the cache and updates the data on disk in the future.

 Linux uses the write-back strategy.
 Write requests update the cached data.
 The updated pages are then marked as dirty, and added to the dirty list.
 A process then periodically updates the blocks corresponding to pages in the dirty list {% cite lkd -l 324 %}.